danish98-pk/swisscom-aws-challenge/README.md

 ---

 #### ❓ Why AWS CLI v1?
-LocalStack offers  more stable support for AWS CLI v1
+LocalStack seems to me have more stable support for AWS CLI v1

 ---